adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 *29th June - 5th August*

-**Result (after w5)**
+**Motivation and Results (after w5)**

+The motivation for this project is to create a tool that provides **both** summary statistics and the means for identifying data bias across multiple modalities such as tabular clinical data, genomic data or image data like CT, MRI and FMRI scans.
+Those are the insights into the age, gender, survival status, race and ethnicity of the cohorts in the dataset.

-We have created a Shiny App, useful for identifying data bias.
+The result is a Shiny App, useful for identifying data bias.
 It offers summary statistics, easy-to-view visual inspection with the interactive plots and a correlation matrix.
+You can view the code and resources for this tool at its [GitHub repository](https://github.com/adamurban04/UPSTaRT).